Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ### Alfresco Global Properties

-You can provide your [repository configuration](https://docs.alfresco.com/content-services/latest/config/#using-alfresco-globalproperties) by editing the `configuration_files/alfresco-global.properties` file.
+You can provide your [repository configuration][global-properties] by editing the `configuration_files/alfresco-global.properties` file.

 > This approach is now discouraged and you should prefer using the [`repository`
 > group vars](https://github.com/Alfresco/alfresco-ansible-deployment/blob/master/configuration_files/alfresco-global.properties)